Intermodalics/pickit-docs/docs/robot-integrations/abb/abb_installation_and_setup.rst

 The IP address of the robot can not be the same as the IP address of Pickit.

-After these steps restart from the Flex pendant (assuming you have no write acces yet).
+After these steps restart from the Flex pendant (assuming you have no write access yet).

 .. image:: /assets/images/robot-integrations/abb/abb-ip-configuration-step-3.jpg
     :width: 550